“In-N-Out, Lubec, Getting Drunk with the Mouse, and a Heart filled with Wanderlust”- A Wayward Wanderer’s Tips for a Road Trip Across the U.S.

 Also, use a fucking condom!
 You’re going to want to have some fantastic road trip sex with some amazing person that you met.
 Condoms are still the best form of protection against STD’s and unwanted pregnancies.
 Don’t ruin your road trip or your future plans over a one-night stand.

 This one is also important for the ladies: be mindful of where you’re at and watch your drinks.
 Most men are good and well intentioned, even if you’re not attracted to them.
 Then there are some who are scumbags in sheep’s clothing.
-Be mindful of who gives you a drink or where you put your drink down.
+Be mindful of who gives you a drink and where you place your drink.

 19. Go See a Show at The Second City in Chicago